- Colors:

 Don't tell anyone that you have a live website until

 it's completed, up and running.
-It's an exciting thing
+It's an exciting

-AFTER the site is completed
+72 hours AFTER the site

-AND uploaded to the
+is completed AND uploaded

-location on the Net.
+to its location on the Net.

 |